Don Massey (car dealer)

 Donald E. Massey (April 28, 1928 – June 9, 2011), known as the “Cadillac King”, was an American car dealer who owned a chain of automobile dealerships in the United States.
+At his peak, Massey was the largest Cadillac retailer in the country, accounting for approximately 6% of the brand's sales.

 Career

 Dealerships

 Don Massey’s career started in construction in his home state of Tennessee.
 In 1955, he moved his family to the Detroit area and began selling cars.
 Massey was a natural salesman and by the late 1950s had been promoted to used car manager and then general manager at a Chevrolet dealership in Detroit.
 In 1961, Massey opened his own used car lot in Wayne, Michigan.
-About six years later, Massey bought part of the Beglinger Oldsmobile-Cadillac agency in Plymouth, Michigan and it became Beglinger-Massey Oldsmobile-Cadillac.
+About six years later, Massey bought part of the Beglinger Oldsmobile-Cadillac agency in Plymouth, Michigan, and it became Beglinger-Massey Oldsmobile-Cadillac.
 In 1974, Massey took over full operation of the business and the dealership was renamed Don Massey Cadillac.
 In 1978, the dealership was relocated to a brand new 54,000 square foot facility about a mile and a half east of the previous site.
 The new location would be the company's flagship store and by the early 1990s had become the most volume selling Cadillac dealership in the United States.